wcs3/BYAI-mcu_spi0/README.md

 # BYAI-mcu_spi0
-Out of the box, the BeagleY-AI's spi0 device is driven by an `spi-gpio` device (a bitbanged spi).
+Out of the box, the BeagleY-AI's spi0 device is driven by an `spi-gpio` driver (a bitbanged spi).
 This is a problem for SPI peripherals that require fast comms (displays, ADCs, etc.) since the bitbanged spi is limited to ~1MHz.
 Fortunately, these bitbanged spi0 pins just so happen to be backed by an actual hardware SPI peripheral: `mcu_spi0`.
 This guide shows how to activate it.

 ## Prerequisites
 This guide was tested on a BeagleY-AI board running the 6.1.83-ti-arm64-r67 kernel version.